vinusv/tldr/README.md

 ### Feedback

-This is something we are all weak at" Giving & Receiving feedback.
+This is something we are all weak at: Giving & Receiving feedback.
 I have [this open form](https://forms.gle/4uScdjj6xbaZPn7A7) to enable you to send over anything that you think is relevant.

-Direct 1 on 1s are personaly the best way to do this, but I sure will understand if that is not something you are comfortable with.
+Direct 1 on 1s are personally the best way to do this, but I will surely understand if that is not something you are comfortable with.

 ***

 ## About Me
 ### Professional
 - I have been with SN TPS since 2016 and in this role since 2018.
-- Before SN TPS I worked with  have had the opportunity to work with different technologies/frameworks/methodologies/people/cultures.
+- Before SN TPS I have had the opportunity to work with different technologies/frameworks/methodologies/people/cultures.

 ### Personal
 <sup>And also a tip to the topics that you can engage with me on</sup>